 Personally, I’m a relatively young member of Generation X. My wife doesn’t express many millennial traits, but by birth date, she’s technically a millennial.
 She attained financial freedom by virtue of being patiently married to a relatively young Gen Xer with a great job.

-With forewords by Vicki Robin and Mr. Money Mustache, respectively, these new FI books are legit.
+With forewords by Vicki Robin and Mr. Money Mustache, respectively, these two FI books are legit.

 Financial Freedom for Millennials